-Eligibility: U.S. citizens of Italian descent in their junior or senior year of undergraduate study for the fall 2015 term, majoring or minoring in Italian language studies at an accredited academic institution.
+Eligibility: U.S. citizens of Italian descent in their junior or senior year of undergraduate study for the Fall 2016 term, majoring or minoring in Italian language studies at an accredited academic institution.

-Deadline: The application deadline for the Italian Language Scholarship is February 28, 2015.
+Deadline: The application deadline is February 29, 2016.
 (See additional details in the General Information section.)

 Application & Requirements:

-Application Form: Complete application form and send with remaining requirements and self-addressed, stamped, standard business-size envelope for acknowledgment.
+Application Form: Complete application form and send with remaining requirements and include a valid email address for acknowledgement.

 Test Scores: Submit copies of official results from all standardized tests (ACT, SAT, GMAT, GRE, LSAT, MCAT) taken during the past 5 years.
 Scores reported on official transcripts will usually fulfill this requirement.
-Note: When sending score reports from the College Board, use the Designated Institution (DI) code 7757 (Sons of Italy Foundation) for the SAT.
-For the ACT, use the code number 6866.
+(SAT: 7757, ACT: 6866).

 Résumé: Submit a current résumé outlining extracurricular activities, work experience, volunteer service and honors, especially as they relate to Italian language, culture and heritage.